-- Share relevant articles / blog posts / expertise; - Start discussions and ask questions to encourage interaction; - Link to Facebook content / surveys / pictures / videos; - Follow and participate in discussions with other related tweeters; - Comment on tweets and re-tweet other posts to build community; and - Offer relevant Q&A sessions - 7.8 People following the Council could expect tweets covering some or all of the following: - Updates on Council activities; - Announcements about matters of importance to residents and to those who may be visiting or moving to the town; - Requests for information and assistance including invitations to tender for Council services; and - News about our online facilities. - 7.9 Most Councils are unable to monitor Twitter around the clock.
-However it should endeavour to answer all sensible tweeted questions within an agreed timescale. - 7.10 Councillors are at liberty to set up their own accounts and the following key questions may be of assistance: - What do the readers really want to know?

-- When do they need to know it? - Why is the information you're sharing relevant? - 7.11 Content should be valuable.
+- Share relevant articles / blog posts / expertise; - Start discussions and ask questions to encourage interaction; - Link to Facebook content / surveys / pictures / videos; - Follow and participate in discussions with other related tweeters; - Comment on tweets and re-tweet other posts to build community; and - Offer relevant Q&A sessions - 6.8 People following the Council could expect tweets covering some or all of the following: - Updates on Council activities; - Announcements about matters of importance to residents and to those who may be visiting or moving to the town; - Requests for information and assistance including invitations to tender for Council services; and - News about our online facilities. - 6.9 Most Councils are unable to monitor Twitter around the clock.
+However it should endeavour to answer all sensible tweeted questions within an agreed timescale. - 6.10 Councillors are at liberty to set up their own accounts and the following key questions may be of assistance: - What do the readers really want to know? - When do they need to know it? - Why is the information you're sharing relevant? - 6.11 Content should be valuable.
 Negative comments should only be responded to with factual information and on-line arguments must always be avoided.

-8.0 Blog Strategy:
+7.0 Blog Strategy:

-- 8.1 Blogs form the backbone to most social content.
+- 7.1 Blogs form the backbone to most social content.
 They provide the perfect opportunity to share relevant content.
-Example activity: - Deliver a weekly blog post a mix of advice, council news and guides; - Include imagery - Encourage comments ask the reader questions or for their opinion on the subject. - 8.2 Given the amount of time required to populate and maintain a blog, many Councils may struggle with this approach.
+Example activity: - Deliver a weekly blog post a mix of advice, council news and guides; - Include imagery - Encourage comments ask the reader questions or for their opinion on the subject. - 7.2 Given the amount of time required to populate and maintain a blog, many Councils may struggle with this approach.
 Councillors are at liberty to create their own personal blog sites however they should be made aware that the software platform used for the web site, Wordpress, can be used to blog and therefore could be used to allow comments to be made about certain articles that appear on the web site.
 The default should always be to switch off comments.

-2.0 Council Use of Social Media
+8.0 Council Use of Social Media

-- 2.1 A Council can make use of these tools to quickly disseminate information but should carefully control their use in order to minimise the risks as stated above.
-Many councils opt only to use one medium with its use limited to providing information on Council activities. - 2.2 Councillors are at liberty to set up their own accounts using any of the tools available but should ensure they are clearly identified as personal and they should not in any way imply that they reflect the Council's view. - 2.3 Councillors should at all times present a professional image and not disclose anything of a confidential nature.
-Comments of a derogatory, proprietary or libellous nature should not be made and care should be taken to avoid guesswork, exaggeration and colourful language. - 2.4 The following statutes have a bearing on, or impinge on the rationale of, Social Media as far as the Council is concerned: - Data Protection Act 1998 - Freedom of Information Act 2000 - Human Rights Act 1998
+- 8.1 A Council can make use of these tools to quickly disseminate information but should carefully control their use in order to minimise the risks as stated above.
+Many councils opt only to use one medium with its use limited to providing information on Council activities. - 8.2 Councillors are at liberty to set up their own accounts using any of the tools available but should ensure they are clearly identified as personal and they should not in any way imply that they reflect the Council's view. - 8.3 Councillors should at all times present a professional image and not disclose anything of a confidential nature.
+Comments of a derogatory, proprietary or libellous nature should not be made and care should be taken to avoid guesswork, exaggeration and colourful language. - 8.4 Councillors should not use their own social media accounts when posting or commenting on posts with regard to Council business or anything that may be construed as such. - 8.5 Councillors using their own social media accounts or any other form of communication for community or other purposes do so as private individuals and should not use any privileged material gained from their position as a Town Councillor. - 8.6 The following statutes have a bearing on, or impinge on the rationale of, Social Media as far as the Council is concerned: - Data Protection Act 1998 - Freedom of Information Act 2000 - Human Rights Act 1998